Developing High-Grade Manganese Projects for the Battery Industry

-Giyani Gold (TSXV:WDG) has repositioned itself to become a “one-stop raw materials shop” for the emerging battery manufacturing sector.
+Giyani Metals (TSXV:WDG) has repositioned itself to become a “one-stop raw materials shop” for the emerging battery manufacturing sector.
 The junior is focused on discovering and developing the potential for mining manganese, cobalt and lithium in sub-Saharan Africa, where the majority of the world’s manganese is produced – particularly high-grade manganese required for the production of lithium-manganese-oxide and lithium-nickel-manganese-cobalt-oxide batteries.
 “We’re really focused on battery technology,” according to CEO Duane Parnham, during a call to INN.

 The Ontario, Canada-based company recently acquired a significant land package in Botswana and is on the verge of closing deals for two additional property acquisitions containing two past-producing manganese mines in Zambia – all of which it plans to explore and develop further.

 As the world’s fifth most abundant metal, manganese has a number of uses.
 It plays an important alloying role in steelmaking due to the metal’s ability to combine with sulphur.
 When manganese is added to molten steel, it increases the alloy’s strength and makes it more resistant to impact.

 In Parnham’s year-end update to shareholders in 2016, he wrote, “Manganese is a critical element in energy storage which will be the direction for Giyani’s projects going forward.”

 But a more exciting use of manganese is its application to battery technology.
 Manganese dioxide is utilized in regular dry cell batteries, and the metal is also the majority ingredient of lithium-manganese-oxide batteries (61 percent manganese), which have been around since the 1980s.
 These batteries are notable for their high thermal stability and are safer than some types of lithium-ion batteries.
 For this reason they are often used in medical equipment and devices.